 This is music that becomes a part of you.
 Not just a melody and a voice and instrumentation.
 It soaks into your skin like the sun, flows along with the blood in your veins and collides with the rhythm of your heart.
 It is a deep pulsing life force awaiting to connect with your energy and create the experience you need to have at that moment in time.
 The music of Mesita is a lifelong journey that I look forward to experiencing in all the decades to come.

 About The Curator - Maria Fish

-You can most often find Maria in her garden humming along to an eclectic playlist titled “Life’s a Garden, Dig It” and of course tending to her beloved kale.
-Shout out to Joe Dirt for the wise words and fantastic playlist name.
+You can most often find Maria in her garden humming along to an eclectic playlist titled “Life’s a Garden, Dig It” and of course tending to her beloved plants.
 This garden is located on the island of Kaua’i at her childhood home surrounded by tropical fruit trees and flowers.
 Beautiful music has always gone hand in hand with the beauty of the island.
 Just as she nurtures her plants, she looks forward to nurturing this playlist and the community of music lovers that feel like stopping by and having a listen.

 If you are someone in need of a creative who knows a few things about digital marketing and audience growth - then I am your gal :)